shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 ### Why should I learn how to program properly?

 To [quote MJD](https://perl.plover.com/Questions4.html) «Because you can't just make shit up and expect the computer to magically know what you mean, Retardo!».
-Trying to whip up working code without a fundamental understanding of programming my cause any of:
+Trying to whip up working code without a fundamental understanding of programming may cause any of:

 * Compiler errors
 * Buggy code